ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

   entirely different like `<...>`. `_(...)` and `_$(...)` matches the current template haskell syntax nicely though, and it follows the convention that things on the right hand side that start with an underscore are typed-holes.
++ Is `_(...)varid` a form that is neccessary, or is it enough that users can use `_(...)0`, ..., `_(...)n` to disambiguate between holes.
 + Should we make `ExtendedTypedHoles` and the `_(...)`  syntax available without requiring the extension flag enabled?
 This would allow us to use `_` for regular typed-holes (without any suggestions etc.), and require users that want suggestions or to use plugins to use  the `_(...)` syntax.
++ Should we define and require that the template haskell splices have a specific type?
+This could ease the interop between different plugins, but we'd also like to give plugin developers as much freedom as possible.

 ## Implementation Plan